AlexWorx/ALib-Class-Library/docs/pages/prepro_macros.md

   Compiler/platform-dependent value.
 Gives the sizeof values of type \c wchar_t in bytes.
   Possible values are \b 2 and \b 4.

-\def ALIB_FORCE_INLINE
-  Uses compiler-specific annotation (including keyword \c inline if necessary) to mark a method or function to be compiled and linked inline.<br>

-  \note
-    While this symbol might be used for "manual" performance optimization, such use is recommended only in seldom cases. \alib itself uses this if technical reasons impose a strict requirement for inlining.
-This is for example the case, if template meta programming select different versions depending on type traits.
-Such traits might be selected differently per compilation unit (CPP-file).
-If not inlined, the selection might not be effective.

 \def ALIB_CALLER_FUNC
   Used by macro \ref ALIB_CALLER to retrieve the compiler-specific preprocessor variable of the current function name.
 With MSVC evaluates to \b __FUNCTION__, with other compilers to \b __func__.

 \def ALIB_CALLER
-  This macro fills in the built-in compiler symbols that provide the current source file, line number and function strings.<p>
+  This macro fills in the built-in compiler-symbols that provide the current source file, line number and function strings.<p>
   The macro should be used anywhere where this information is passed (as a nested macro in debug macros)